geek-cookbook/geek-cookbook/manuscript/recipes/mealie.md

+---
+description: A tasty tool to manage your meals and shopping list
+---

 # Mealie

 [Mealie](https://github.com/hay-kot/mealie) is a self hosted recipe manager and meal planner (*with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience*) for the whole family.